Bassem-Yousry/TETRIS_GAME/README.md

 -H.W : TFT 128*160 Display
 -Data Structure used : Linked List

--3 switches are ysed to Move Left,Right and to rotate
+-3 switches are used to Move Left,Right and to rotate